drunkrhin0/drunkrhin0.github.io/_posts/2020-02-03-a-graduates-thoughts-how-to-get-started-in-information-security-and-cyber-security.md

 Key qualities in a mentor include:

 * They inspire you!
-* They provide clarity and maintain accountability
+* They provide clarity and maintain accountability.
-* They help you set Specific Measurable Attainable Realistic Timely (SMART) goals
+* They help you set Specific Measurable Attainable Realistic Timely (SMART) goals.
-* They help you sharpen your skills
+* They help you sharpen your skills.
-* They offer you guidance and insight from experience to prevent you from making mistakes they once did
+* They offer you guidance and insight from experience to prevent you from making mistakes they once did.